-One of the most important eCommerce trends of 2021 is the growing popularity of digital sales models in the b2b world.
+One of the most important eCommerce trends of 2021 was the growing popularity of digital sales models in the b2b world.
 For example, a McKinsey study found that only 30 percent of business buyers now need to interact with a physical representative.
 Their preference is for digital remote purchasing.

 Digital sales models are not only a dire necessity in the corona era: 88 percent of B2B sellers plan to keep them alive after the pandemic.
 More and more wholesalers and brand manufacturers are looking for ways to market their products and services online.
 This is how they often end up at marketplaces; a sales channel that is gaining popularity in this heyday for eCommerce.
 But is it smart to join an e-commerce trend such as the marketplace as a wholesaler or brand manufacturer?